Erin with her hands placed over her heart, honoring the work of self-care healthcare with open eyes and an open heart.

 My two cents…

 We are multilayered beings that each need a slightly different recipe for wellness or embodied wholeness.
-Finding practices that resonate, feel safe, and encourage connection to the Self increases embodiment.
+Finding practices that resonate, feel safe and encourage connection to the Self increases embodiment.
 Embodiment can lead to empowerment and increased self-awareness, which then increases agency and understanding of our individual and collective needs.
 You then become an active participant in your healthcare and wellness journey with the most important information for YOU.
-The more you connect to yourself and your humanity, the more you may connect to all beings and your environment.
+The more you connect to yourself and your humanity, the more you’ll be able to connect to all beings and your environment.

-Wellness is something that is inherently human regardless of your skin color, sexual orientation, gender identity, financial standing, or mental and physical capabilities.
-I welcome the opportunity to work with all bodies of all abilities; and if I don’t think I am the best equipped to work with you, I will help to refer you to someone else.
-Reach out via email for info on scholarships and support.
+Wellness is something that is inherently human regardless of your skin color, sexual orientation, gender identity, financial standing or mental and physical capabilities.
+I welcome the opportunity to work with all bodies of all abilities and if I don’t think I am the best equipped to work with you, I will help to refer you to someone else.

 I am an active member of Building Allyship and I have taken the Anti-Racist Small Business Pledge.